-Preserving: Everything You Need to Know About Canning, Drying, or Freezing
+Preserving Summer: Everything You Need to Know About Canning, Drying, and Freezing

 Oh yes, you can do this.
-All you have to do is be prepared and have the right tools available and plenty of fresh fruits and vegetables.
-Almost anything can be preserved in some kind of way, either, by canning, freezing or drying.
+For successful preserving, all you have to do is be prepared, have the right tools available, and have plenty of fresh fruits and vegetables.
+Almost anything can be preserved, whether by canning, freezing or drying.

 You are taking charge of your own health and food.
 Not only are you taking charge of your family’s health and the food that they eat, you are working together as a family for a common good and enjoying relationships that will last for a lifetime, not to mention extra money for any surplus that you may sell.